Within society there are two possible kinds of state:

 When this activity occurs in any collective way, such as by a king, or democratic leadership, the people can do their penitence collectively and become whole once again through renewed coherence.
 History shows it happening repeatedly.

 Now this is a rare thing.
 An election or succession does not automatically redeem the people with coherence.
 It's a bottom up activity - the people have to demand it as a principle policy in some way.
 And really mean it.
+And that policy has never been adopted.
+Policy typically forms around obedience to authority through Power.

 - The first step is to conceal the sin is happening of course